J. Vernon Shea

-Joseph Vernon Shea (1912–1981) was an American author of horror, fantasy, poetry, and essays; and a correspondent of H. P. Lovecraft, Clark Ashton Smith, and August Derleth.
+Joseph Vernon Shea (1912–1981) was an American writer of horror, fantasy, poetry, and essays; and a correspondent of H. P. Lovecraft, Clark Ashton Smith, and August Derleth.

 Life

 Shea was born in Dayton, Kentucky, the son of a professional magician.
 According to an obituary published in a 1981 issue of Crispin Burnham's Eldritch Tales, Shea's father had been a friend of such famous stage magicians as Howard Thurston, Hermann the Great, Houdini and Blackstone.

 He began writing fiction and poetry around the age of 13.
 His letters to Weird Tales magazine also appeared in print from around that time.
 At the age of 19, in 1931, Shea sent some of his early efforts to H.P.
 Lovecraft for criticism.
 Shea at that time resided in Pittsburgh, Pennsylvania and apparently entered the University of Pittsburgh, but had to drop out after a year because of financial considerations.
 The correspondence lasted from 1931-37.
 Lovecraft's side of the correspondence has now been published in full in S. T. Joshi and David E. Schulz, eds.
 H. P. Lovecraft: Letters to J. Vernon Shea, Carl F. Strauch, and Lee McBride White.
 New York: Hippocampus Press, 2016, pages 15–295.

 Shea later served overseas in the Army Medical Corps and was initially a private.
 After serving in the military, he worked as a metallurgist in Cleveland, Ohio.
 In the 1960s he donated what he believed to be all his letters from Lovecraft to the John Hay Library, but ten more letters were later found amongst his effects.